timestocome/RaspberryPi-Robot/RobotBrain/README.md

 Current status:

 Main loop reads distance to nearest obstacle and checks to see if cat1 or cat2 or no cat is in view.
-Both robots are using a simplified QLearning algorithm to learn.
+Both robots are using a simplified QLearning Value algorithm to learn.

 If the files are reloaded each time the learning should improve with each run